music-non-stop/music_non_stop/README.md

 <summary>Game Overview</summary>
 <br>

 Music Non Stop is a card game that trains your brain to improve your memory while bringing the beauty of classical music to your ears.
 Designed for music lovers of all ages, this game challenges players to match pairs of cards that play the same classical tune.
-There are 24 cards featuring 12 unique pairs.
+There are 12 cards featuring 6 unique pairs.
+For each successful match, a bonus trivia question will pop up with multiple answer options.
+You can choose to answer the question for bonus points, or skip it and continue with the memory card game.

 </details>